pytorch/botorch/docs/introduction.md

-BoTorch follows the same modular design philosophy as PyTorch, which makes it very easy for users to swap out or rearrange individual components in order to customize all aspects of their algorithm, thereby empowering researchers to do state-of-the art research on modern Bayesian optimization methods.
+BoTorch follows the same modular design philosophy as PyTorch, which makes it very easy for users to swap out or rearrange individual components in order to customize all aspects of their algorithm, thereby empowering researchers to do state-of-the art research on modern Bayesian Optimization methods.

 ### State-of-the-art Modeling

-Bayesian optimization traditionally relies heavily on Gaussian Process (GP) models, which provide well-calibrated uncertainty estimates.
+Bayesian Optimization traditionally relies heavily on Gaussian Process (GP) models, which provide well-calibrated uncertainty estimates.
 BoTorch provides first-class support for state-of-the art probabilistic models in [GPyTorch](https://gpytorch.ai), a library for efficient and scalable GPs implemented in PyTorch (and to which the BoTorch authors have significantly contributed).
 This includes support for multi-task GPs, deep kernel learning, deep GPs, and approximate inference.
-This enables using GP models for problems that have traditionally not been amenable to Bayesian optimization techniques.
+This enables using GP models for problems that have traditionally not been amenable to Bayesian Optimization techniques.

 In addition, BoTorch's lightweight APIs are model-agnostic (they can for example work with [Pyro](http://pyro.ai) models), and support optimization of